Joystream/joystream/content-directory-schemas/README.md

     .signAndSend(SENDER_KEYPAIR)
 }
 ```
-__Full example with comments can be found in `content-directory-schemas/examples/createVideo.ts` and ran with `yarn workspace cd-schemas example:createChannel`__
+_Full example with comments can be found in `content-directory-schemas/examples/createVideo.ts` and ran with `yarn workspace cd-schemas example:createChannel`_

 #### Update channel title

-Note that updates are currently very limitied (ie. the `new` and `existing` keywords are not supported for references etc.)

 ```
 import { InputParser } from 'cd-schemas'